 Mr sen approached Aanvii Hearing Solutions to get a solution for his problems.
 We proceeded with his testing.
 After assessing his listening needs and problems, he was recommended Pure Charge & Go 5Nx hearing aids in both ears which are Made for iPhone hearing aids.

 What are ‘Made for iPhone’ hearing aids??

 What is the use of this feature?
-How it helps to hear better?
+How does it help to hear better?

-This feature can be used for direct streaming of phone calls, music or videos through iPhone, iPad or iPod touch devices.
-It works on Bluetooth technology using which your hearing aids would work as wireless stereo earphones.
+This feature can be used for direct streaming of phone calls, music, or videos through iPhone, iPad, or iPod touch devices.
+It works on Bluetooth technology using which your hearing aids would work like wireless stereo earphones.
 The clarity of phone calls or music or anything you stream is crystal clear when streamed through Bluetooth.

 Can these Hearing aids be used if I do not have an iPhone?

 Yes.
 For using the streaming feature, you would need to use a streaming accessory called ‘Streamline Mic’ which will pair your android phone to your Made for iPhone(MFI) hearing aids.